 Dairying in the 21st century

-In the 1990s the New Zealand Co-operative Dairy Company was rebranded as New Zealand Dairy Group, and then joined the New Zealand Dairy Board and Kiwi Co-operative Dairies to form Fonterra Co-operative Group in 2001.
+In the 1990s the New Zealand Co-operative Dairy Company was rebranded as New Zealand Dairy Group, which joined the New Zealand Dairy Board and Kiwi Co-operative Dairies to form Fonterra Co-operative Group in 2001.
 In the 2010s Fonterra dominated the dairy industry in Waikato and throughout New Zealand.
-Two other Waikato dairy companies were Tatua Co-operative Dairy Company, at Tatuanui, and Open Country Dairy at Waharoa.
-In 2012 Waikato had over 1.8 million dairy cattle, over a quarter of the national herd, and was New Zealand’s main dairying region.
+Two Waikato-based dairy companies were Tatua Co-operative Dairy Company at Tatuanui, and Open Country Dairy at Waharoa.
+In 2012 Waikato had more than 1.8 million dairy cattle, over a quarter of the national herd, and was New Zealand’s main dairying region.

 Intensive farming in Waikato has led to serious environmental damage.
-Nutrients from fertilisers and animal waste have seeped into waterways, encouraging growth of weeds and toxic algae.
+Nutrients from fertilisers and animal waste have seeped into waterways, encouraging the growth of weeds and toxic algae.
 Stock have compacted soil, causing contaminated water to pond and run off into streams and lakes.
 Reducing pollution while maintaining farm profitability is a major challenge for the 21st century.

-On hill country and in districts distant from dairy factories, sheep and cattle farming proved more profitable.
+On hill country and in districts distant from dairy factories, sheep and cattle farming was more profitable.
 In 2012 there were approximately 245,000 beef cattle and over 570,000 sheep, 6.5% and just under 2% of the national totals respectively.
 Deer, goat and pig farming were also significant.

 From the 1950s Waikato thoroughbred horse studs, particularly those located between Hamilton and Cambridge, established a reputation for breeding champions.
 The notable staying power of these horses was attributed to high-quality Waikato pastures.
 Famous stud stallion Sir Tristram and double Olympic equestrian event winner Charisma both came from Waikato studs.

 Waikato has been a wine-growing region since 1901, when vineyards were established near Te Kauwhata.
-In the 2010s Vilagrad Wines at Ōhaupō, started in 1906, was the oldest surviving winery.
-A devastating fire in 2015 destroyed some of its buildings but the owners planned to keep the winery going.
-Other wineries included Rongopai Wines and TK Vintners and Bottlers contract winery at Te Kauwhata and Mystery Creek Wines at Ōhaupō.
+In the 2010s Vilagrad Wines at Ōhaupō, started in 1906, was the oldest surviving winery, despite a devastating fire in 2015 which destroyed some of its buildings.
+Other wineries included Rongopai Wines and TK Vintners and Bottlers’ contract winery at Te Kauwhata, and Mystery Creek Wines at Ōhaupō.

 Horticulture and crops